-In 2017, MorningCME expanded their offering further by opening up their platform to other accreditors as a free CME resource site.
+In 2017, MorningCME expanded its offering further by opening up its platform to other accreditors as a free CME resource site.
 Any accredited CME institution can now post their content on the site, where it will be free for their providers.
 MorningCME subscribers can also access these resources.

 This model has proven effective over the last 8+ years.
 MorningCME is now an established player and helps many professionals stay up to date on the latest procedures and research through online courses.

 Content is free to view for subscribers.
 However, with an annual subscription (which costs $150) you can receive AMA Category 1 Credits, AAFP Prescribed credits, and NP Pharmacology credits for these CME courses.
 There is also a group discount if multiple providers from a clinic or hospital sign up together.

 So how does this service work, exactly?
 Technically speaking, MorningCME hosts and delivers its video broadcasts via Dacast online video platform.

 However, this process is fully transparent to users.
 Dacast branding doesn’t appear anywhere.
 This is the benefit of using a white-label service.
 White label allows you to use custom branding on your videos, streams, and services.
 MorningCME is, in this way, able to add custom branding to their live streams and video-on-demand that are then delivered to all their viewers on their different devices.

 However, the deepest integrations between MorningCME and Dacast are made possible via Dacast’s video API.

 How MorningCME uses the Dacast video content management API